Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies: Simulation results and performance analysis

 In this section, we analyze the performance of the QBKSP algorithm on various test systems, including the Heisenberg model as well as the molecular electronic structure Hamiltonians of lithium hydride and hydrogen fluoride, to demonstrate that QBKSP successfully retrieves low-lying eigenstates both for model Hamiltonians and molecular problems.
-We investigate the impact of various hyperparameters on the QBKSP convergence, and study the performance of the method with error-free numerical calculations, as well as in more realistic precision-limited settings and with quantum circuit simulations.
-We follow the procedure outlined in \autoref{sec:methods}, where the utilized models and the simulation setup are described in more detail.
+We investigate the impact of various hyperparameters on the QBKSP convergence, and study the performance of the method with error-free numerical calculations, as well as in more realistic settings with sampling noise and with quantum circuit simulations.